 According to the World Bank, these figures can be attributed to Vietnam’s high literacy rate in comparison to any country in a similar stage of development.
 Another reason is the widespread Internet access via 3G and Wi-Fi, as well the increasing number of 4G networks which are also reasonably priced.
 Lastly, Vietnamese are passionate readers of all kinds of news, both online and offline.

-As mentioned earlier, 94% of Vietnamese people have internet connection access and 99% of the time, they watch online videos.
-In addition, YouTube is now the most popular social media platform with an average of 96% of internet users who use the platform.
-Facebook follows after, with 95% of internet users using it.
+As mentioned earlier, 70 % of Vietnamese people have internet connection access and 95 % of the time, they watch online videos.
+In addition, Facebook is now the most popular social media platform with an average of 90 % of internet users who use the platform.
+YouTube follows after, with 89 % of internet users using it.

-Online videos are used by 85% of brands, making it one of the most prevalent digital marketing activities in Vietnam.
+Most of the digital ad spend in the country goes to Digital Search ads at $118 million, making it one of the most prevalent digital marketing activities in Vietnam.
+However, based on the year-on-year digital ad spend, social media ads had a 17% increase from 2018 to 2019.
 The two most widely used online video platforms in the country are YouTube and Facebook.
 Although YouTube is more popular in terms of media, Facebook ads are used more often by brands when running advertisements.

-It’s also interesting to see Zalo – Vietnam’s domestic social media network – closely following behind Facebook in terms of the number of users.
+It’s also interesting to see Zalo – Vietnam’s domestic social media platform– closely following behind YouTube in terms of the number of users.
 Its popularity can be attributed to how tailored it is to the Vietnamese user’s needs — it offers chat and voice call services, and also lets users search for administrative information.